ceasar28/Akwukwo/README.md

 ### Mint/Publish e-books

-creators mints and lists thier work for free on the platforms, and also have the right to delist thier work anytime
+creators mint and list their work for free on the platforms, and also have the right to delist their work anytime
 ![snapshot](<https://github.com/ceasar28/Akwukwo/blob/Dev/packages/react-app/assests/images/Screenshot%20(363).png>)
 ![snapshot](<https://github.com/ceasar28/Akwukwo/blob/Dev/packages/react-app/assests/images/Screenshot%20(364).png>)

-### resale and Royalty
+### Resale and Royalty

-Giving both Creators and Readers power over digital books, Reader can decide to resale an acquired book, and the original creator get 10% of the sales, while the platform takes 5% of any sales transactions on the platfrom.
+Giving both Creators and Readers power over digital books, the Reader can decide to resale an acquired book, and the original creator get 10% of the sales, while the platform takes 5% of any sales transactions on the platform.

 ![snapshot](<https://github.com/ceasar28/Akwukwo/blob/Dev/packages/react-app/assests/images/Screenshot%20(365).png>)